 “(2) Describe the methodology employed by the CFO to project revenue from fines generated from the automated traffic enforcement system.”.

 Sec.
 7024.
-Housing Production Trust Fund Revenue Dedication.

-Section 3(c) of the Housing Production Trust Fund Act of 1989, effective March 16, 1989 (D.C.
-Law 7-202; D.C.
-Official Code § 42-2802(c)), is amended as follows:

-(a) Paragraph (16) is amended by striking the phrase “Beginning October 1, 2003” and inserting the phrase “Beginning October 1, 2003, and ending September 30, 2023” in its place.

-(b) A new paragraph (16B) is added to read as follows:

-“(16B)(A) In Fiscal Year 2024, the lesser of:

-“(i) 15% of the real property transfer tax imposed by D.C.
-Official Code § 47-903 and 15% of the deed recordation tax imposed by section 303 of the District of Columbia Real Estate Deed Recordation Tax Act, approved March 2, 1962 (76 Stat.
-12; D.C.
-Official Code § 42-1103); and

-“(ii) 102% of the amount deposited into the Fund in Fiscal Year 2023 pursuant to paragraph (16) of this subsection;

-“(B) In Fiscal Years 2025, 2026, and 2027, the lesser of:

-“(i) 15% of the real property transfer tax imposed by D.C.
-Official Code § 47-903 and 15% of the deed recordation tax imposed by section 303 of the District of Columbia Real Estate Deed Recordation Tax Act, approved March 2, 1962 (76 Stat.
-12; D.C.
-Official Code § 42-1103); and

-“(ii) 102% of the amount deposited into the Fund in the prior fiscal year pursuant to this paragraph;

-“(C) Beginning October 1, 2027, 15% of the real property transfer tax imposed by D.C.
-Official Code § 47-903 and 15% of the deed recordation tax imposed by section 303 of the District of Columbia Real Estate Deed Recordation Tax Act, approved March 2, 1962 (76 Stat.
-12; D.C.
-Official Code § 42-1103);”.

-Sec.
-7025.
 Commission on the Arts and Humanities Revenue Dedication.

-Section 47-2002(d) of the District of Columbia Official Code is amended as follows:
+(a) Section 47-2002(d) of the District of Columbia Official Code is amended as follows:

-(a) The existing text is designated as paragraph (1).
+(1) The existing text is designated as paragraph (1).

-(b) The newly designated paragraph (1) is amended by striking the phrase “5% of the sales tax revenue” and inserting the phrase “In Fiscal Year 2023, 5% of the sales tax revenue” in its place.
+(2) The newly designated paragraph (1) is amended by striking the phrase “5% of the sales tax revenue” and inserting the phrase “For fiscal years ending before October 1, 2023, 5% of the sales tax revenue” in its place.

-(c) New paragraphs (2) and (3) are added to read as follows:
+(3) New paragraphs (2) and (3) are added to read as follows:

-“(2) In Fiscal Years 2024, 2025, 2026, and 2027, there shall be dedicated to the Arts and Humanities Fund, from the sales tax revenue collected at the rate provided by the lead-in language of subsection (a) of this section, the lesser of:
+“(2) For fiscal years beginning after September 30, 2023 and before October 1, 2027, there shall be dedicated to the Arts and Humanities Fund, from the sales tax revenue collected at the rate provided by the lead-in language of subsection (a) of this section, the lesser of:

 “(A) 5% of the sales tax revenue collected at the rate provided by the lead-in language of subsection (a) of this section that is not dedicated to legislatively proposed or existing tax increment financing districts or pledged to the benefit of holders of District bonds or notes existing on or before October 30, 2018; or